NorthGRC Blog | GRC, compliance and cybersecurity

 For one thing, the employees should hear from the management why compliance is important.
 The message then carries more weight.

 Moreover, awareness is about communication.
-If this is not your strong side, you should become good friends with your communications or marketing department, if you have those in the company.
+If this is not your strong suit, you should become good friends with your communications or marketing department, if you have one in the company.
 They will be able to help you contact us in a language the employees understand.

 Choose the right topics